Undeposited Funds & Bank Deposits

 In your Rentec Direct account:

-4. Within the Make Deposit window, select all the transactions you want to include in this deposit.
+4. Select all transactions you want to include in this deposit

 Note: The items you choose will be added to the deposit slip.
 The system will automatically total them as you select.

-You will then be shown a summary of your deposit with two options.
+You will then be shown a summary of your deposit with options to:

 • Print Deposit Slip: this option prints a deposit slip and a brief summary of all transactions.
 This is useful for placing in your envelope that goes to the bank.